waltligon/orangefs/doc/design/bmi-design.md

 contiguous messages on the peer side.
 Regions do not have to match between sender and receiver, nor do they both have to be discontiguous.
 The aggregate size of the message does need to match, however.
-The list functions support all of the features of the "normal" API, including short messages.
+The list functions support all of the features of the “normal” API, including short messages.

 The intention is for method level support of list messages to be